top of page

 All About Oils

-Fats, or lipids, are nutrients in food that the body uses to build cell membranes, nerve tissue, and hormones.
-The body also uses fat as fuel and the fats that a person eats and aren't burned as energy or used as building blocks or stored by the body in fat cells.
+Oils are fats or lipids, nutrients in food that the body uses to build cell membranes, nerve tissue, and hormones.
+The body also uses fat as fuel, and the fats a person eats aren't burned for energy, used as building blocks, or stored in fat cells.

-Fats are the most concentrated source of calories (nine calories per gram of fat compared with four calories per gram for protein and carbohydrates) and help supply needed energy.
+Fats are the most concentrated source of calories (nine calories per gram of fat compared with four calories per gram for protein and carbohydrates) and help provide the energy needed.
 Fat provides linoleic acid, an essential fatty acid for growth, healthy skin, and metabolism.
 It also helps absorb fat-soluble vitamins (A, D, E, and K), and fat adds flavor and is satisfying.

 The American Heart Association recommends limiting saturated fats to less than 7 percent of total daily calories.
 That means, for example, if you need about 2,000 calories a day, no more than 140 of them should come from saturated fats.
 That's about 16 grams of saturated fats a day.